 Battle Cards: Rounding It All Up

 We often hear about how sales and marketing teams can achieve a lot when they work together.
-Competitive battle cards are vital pieces of collateral that can make sales teams become fans of the collateral that the marketers produce.
-Marketers must ensure battle cards are well compiled, usable, updated and easily accessible for salespeople.
+Competitive battle cards are vital pieces of marketing collateral that can make sales teams become fans of the content that the marketers produce.
+Marketers must ensure battle cards are well compiled, usable, updated, and easily accessible for salespeople.